ONSdigital/takeon-wrangler-lambda/README.md

         "metaData":null
     }

- Call the Validation Lambda for a each item in Validation Config
+ Call the Validation Lambda for a each item in Validation Config and stored each ValidationResult in a list

+ The Output from Value comparison VET would be similar to

+ {
+   "valueFormula": "150 != 603",
+   "triggered": true
+ }

+ Amend the Question Code to each ValidationResult similar to

+ [{"questionCode":"601","valueFormula":"146 != 148","triggered":"true"},{"questionCode":"602","valueFormula":"150 != 603","triggered":"true"}]

+ Add Survey, period, reference and instance parameters to the result list and build the JSON in the following format

+ {
+   "type": "POST",
+   "input": {
+     "period": "4990012",
+     "reference": "201211",
+     "survey": "066",
+     "instance": "instanceid",
+     "validationName": "QvDQ",
+     "validationResults": [
+       {
+         "questionCode": "601",
+         "valueFormula": "146 != 148",
+         "triggered": "true"
+       },
+       {
+         "questionCode": "602",
+         "valueFormula": "150 != 603",
+         "triggered": "true"
+       }
+     ]
+   }
+ }

+ Make a call to Response Persistence Lambda

+ Lambda Name: response-persistence-lambda

+ Verify the following output

+ {"response":"Persisted Successfully"}

 ### **Configuration**